Is Rotisserie Chicken Healthy? The Truth from a Dietitian

 What’s the deal with rotisserie chicken?

-Rotisserie chickens are whole birds that are skewered on a metal rod and then slowly turned as its cooked in a hot oven.
+Rotisserie chickens are whole birds that are skewered on a metal rod and then slowly turned as they cook in a hot oven.
 As the bird keeps turning, the juices baste the bird and the meat is cooked very evenly.
 The resulting chicken meat is juicy and flavorful.

-You’ll often find rotisserie chickens hot and ready to eat at your local grocery store from Costco to Whole Foods, making them a really convenient option for busy people or those who don’t love cooking.
+You’ll often find them hot and ready to eat at your local grocery store, from Costco to Whole Foods, making them a genuinely convenient option for busy people or anyone who doesn’t love spending time in the kitchen.

 Store-bought rotisserie chicken is very similar to a homemade roast chicken with a few key differences.
 Here, we’ll compare a rotisserie chicken with a traditional whole roasted chicken and chicken breast.